Agriculture

 Black Soil

-- Also called regur soils or black cotton soil.
+- Also called regur soil or black cotton soil.

 - Forms 15% of India's land.

-- Most mature soils and rich in magnesium and calcium.
+- Most mature soil, rich in magnesium and calcium.

 Deccan Plateaus regions of Maharashtra, Andhra Pradesh, Karnataka, and MP